Zeitschrift für Datenbanktechnologien und Information Retrieval

 Neben Grundlagenbeiträgen, Tutorials, wissenschaftlichen Fachbeiträgen, aktuellen Forschungsergebnissen finden sich in jeder Ausgabe auch Informationen über die Aktivitäten der Fachgruppen, zu Konferenzen und Workshops und über neue Produkte und Bücher.
 Ein renommiertes Herausgebergremium aus Hochschule und Industrie gewährleistet die Qualität und fachliche Kompetenz der Beiträge.

-This special issue of the “Datenbank-Spektrum” is dedicated to the Best Papers of the Workshops running at the BTW 2015 at the University of Hamburg.
+This special issue of the “Datenbank-Spektrum” is dedicated to the Best Papers of the Workshops running at the BTW 2017 at the University of Stuttgart.
 The selected Workshop contributions should be extended to match the format of regular DASP papers.

 Paper format: 8–10 pages, double column

 Selection of the Best Papers by the Workshop chairs and the guest editor: April 15th, 2017

 The Data Processing paradigm undergoes several changes recently.
 In the vision of Industrie 4.0 assets become smart and more autonomous.
 This leads to new application areas for analytics and data processing in general.
 We invite submissions on original research as well as overview articles covering topics from the following non-exclusive list: